NSDL and MathDL

 Interesting tidbits from this presentation:

 - You can search MathDL by a specific brand of software.
 So, for example, if you have Maple on your campus, but don’t know how to use it, you could search for Maple applications and find all the ones that are in MathDL.

-- They also mentioned the Convergence website, which is a site about the history of math.
+- Convergence – a site about the history of math

 - JOMA, DCR, and Convergence will be merging into one site/resource called the Journal of Online Mathematics (JOM) and will have an RSS feed (this means that the site will come to you via email or RSS if you don’t want to have to go to the site).

 - Mike showed us WebWork (out of the University of Rochester) which is an online homework platform for math and science.
 The system runs on moodle, which makes me think that it must be free to use, but I’m not positive on that.
 If anyone else knows, then please comment that in.

 - Learning Math is Not a Spectator Sport